Ground (electricity): Radio frequency ground

 Although some of these grounds might be combined, and should be connected at exactly one point, only the last type of ground is covered in this section.
 Lightning safety grounding (1) is covered in the following section, not here.
 The electrical safety ground (2) was discussed in previous sections and is unsuitable for radio purposes, although required for the power supply.
 The radio frequency ground (3) is the topic of this section.

 Since the radio frequencies of the current in antennas are far higher than the 50 or 60 Hz frequency of the power line, radio grounding systems use different principles than AC power grounding.
 The "protective earth" (PE) safety ground wires in AC utility building wiring were not designed for, and cannot be used as an adequate substitute for an RF ground.
 The long utility ground wires have high impedance at certain frequencies.
 In the case of a transmitter, the RF current flowing through the ground wires can radiate radio frequency interference and induce hazardous voltages on grounded metal parts of other appliances, so separate ground systems are used.

 Monopole antennas operating at lower frequencies, below 20 MHz, use the surface of the Earth as a part of the antenna, as a conductive plane to reflect the radio waves and provide a return path for electric fields extending from the antenna.
-The monopoles include the mast radiator used by AM radio stations, and the 'T' and inverted 'L' antenna, and umbrella antenna.
+Types of earth-grounded monopoles include the mast radiator used by AM radio stations, the 'T' and inverted 'L' antenna, and umbrella antenna.
 The feedline from the transmitter is connected between the antenna and ground, so it requires a grounding (earthing) system under the antenna to make contact with the soil to collect the return current.
 The ground system also functions as a capacitor plate, to receive the displacement current from the antenna and return it to the ground side of the transmitter's feedline, so it is preferably located directly under the antenna.
 In receivers and low efficiency / low power transmitters, the ground connection can be as simple as one or several metal rods or stakes driven into the soil, or an electrical connection to a building's metal water piping which extends into the earth.
 However, in transmitting antennas the ground system carries the full output current of the transmitter, so the resistance of an inadequate ground contact can be a major loss of transmitter power.